xaur/writings/posts/201910xx-additional-marketing-strategies.md

 ## Money

 Use "money" much more often.
-When explaining Decred open with "money" and _later_ mention complex terms like "decentralized superior store of value for generations to come", "self-directed digital currency" or "Secure.
+When explaining Decred open with "money" or "sound money" and _later_ mention complex terms like "decentralized superior store of value for generations to come", "self-directed digital currency" or "Secure.
 Adaptable.
 Sustainable".
 Don't throw that away - it's all important and I'm glad we [figured it out](https://github.com/decredcommunity/pr/blob/release/foundational-messaging.md).
 Just don't start with concepts so distant from everyday life.
 "Money" sounds stronger than "currency".

 Talk about what's going on with traditional money\*.
 Why prices keep going up despite all our technological progress?
 Talk about the financial crisis of 2008.
 Remind when and why Bitcoin launched and what did it have in its first block.
 Talk about the new QE round from the ECB (is it 4th?) and its-not-QE4-stay-calm from the FRB.
 Make people look at the bills and cards they use _every day_, and for the first time _think_ where they come from, who creates it and for how long this can keep going until the next major "oopsie".